Code-Institute-Submissions/hillview-north-belfast/README.md

 ## Getting the code up and running
 1. Clone this repository by opening your Terminal, change the current working directory to the location where you want the cloned directory to be made.
-2. Type `$git clone https://github.com/Deasun/equality-cant-wait.git`  and hit Enter.
+2. Type `$ git clone https://github.com/Deasun/equality-cant-wait.git`  and hit Enter.
 Your repository will be ready.
-3. Run the index.html, open in a broswer and the page will display
+3. Run the ```index.html```, open in a broswer and the page will display

+## Contributing
-4. We welcome all contributions to improving our code, so make changes you think are needed/desired and submit a pull request
+* We welcome all contributions to improving our code and accept pull requests.
+* There is an outstanding bug in the code.
+The centre panels jump slightly when the modals are opened. 'overflow-y' and 'padding' styles are applied to ```.modal-open``` and ```html``` to minimise disruption.

 ## Credits